How Speech Therapy Can Help Post-Concussion Syndrome | Cognitive FX

 It’s our unique combination of aerobic exercise, neuromuscular therapy, sensorimotor therapy, cognitive exercises, balance therapy, vision therapy, and occupational therapy that makes our EPIC treatment work well.

 If you or a loved one are suffering from lingering symptoms after a traumatic brain injury, you’re not alone.
 We can help.
 95% of our patients experience statistically verified restoration of brain function.
 Their symptoms improve, on average, by 75% in just one week.
-Book a free consultation with our team to learn if you are eligible for treatment.

 Michelle is a Licensed Speech-Language Pathologist, receiving both her Bachelor's Degree in Communication Disorders and her Master's Degree in Speech-Language Pathology from the University of Utah.
 She has had the opportunity to work with patients in a variety of settings, including Neurologic Rehabilitation.
 Michelle loves being a part of the Cognitive FX team and especially enjoys being a part of the healing journey of each of the patients she is able to work with.